ViniciusFranklin22/Store_Storage_Control_Project/README.md

 Update product prices as needed.
 Process sales through the sales page, which ensures products are in stock before authorizing the sale.
 **Conclusion**

-This application is a valuable tool for any beverage store, providing efficient inventory control and helping optimize various business aspects.
-All files used are available in the repository.
-To use them, simply download the necessary libraries and adjust the database path variable in the eng_dados.py file.
+This application is a valuable tool for any beverage store, providing efficient inventory control and optimizing various business aspects.
+All necessary files are available in the repository.
+To use them, simply download the required libraries and adjust the database path variable in the `eng_dados.py` file.

+To see the project in action, you can download the demonstration video from the path: **"Demonstration Video/app_action.mp4"**, or watch it on YouTube via this [link](https://youtu.be/Ejp2VwykXXY).